kittykatattack/ga/README.md

   loading.
 You can use the `load` state to add a loading progress bar.
 - A fast and focused canvas-based rendering engine.
 - A `plugins.js` file full of extra tools.
-- A friendly yet powerful "Haiku" style API that's centered on shallow, composable components and requires very little mental overhead to use effectively.
+- A compact and powerful "Haiku" style API that's centered on shallow, composable components.
 Get more done writing less code.
 - Ga is totally hackable.
-Overwrite any of its default methods or objects with your own at runtime.
+Overwrite any of its default methods or objects with your own at compile or run time.
 - Yes, Ga is mobile friendly!
 - Yes, the core `ga.js` engine is less than 6.5k minified and zipped!
   It's all you need to start making any any 2D action, puzzle or